 The banning by the United Kingdom parliament of the importation of pearl buttons in the late 18th century lead to a boom in their production in Birmingham, which was already an established button production centre.
 Pearl-shell buttons production was labour intensive, with multiple steps (up to 80 for fancy items!) that required a lot of manual handling, even after the introduction of machinery into production.
 The shell used was imported from Australia, the South Pacific, Malaysia and the Americas.
 A report in 1866 into the Birmingham button trade included a section on pearl-shell.
 See https://hammond-turner.com/index.php/component/content/article/14-sample-data-articles/125-the-birmingham-button-trade-part-6?Itemid=435

-There was an industry in Europe as the father of the trade in America, John Frederick Boepple, was an immigrant German button maker with experience in making shell buttons.
+There was an industry in Europe as shown by the fact that the father of the trade in America, John Frederick Boepple, was an immigrant German button maker with experience in making shell buttons.
 Due to high importation tariffs , he moved to America in 1887 to avail himself of the plentiful freshwater mussel shells to be harvested from the Mississippi River.
 Luckily for him, tariffs were introduced in 1890 making pearl shell buttons imported into America expensive.
 From small beginnings in 1891, a boom industry evolved with a peak of 49 shell button factories and many small backyard units making and supplying blanks.
 By 1905, Muscatine and neighbouring regions were producing around 37% of the worlds buttons.
 Muscatine was “the Pearl Button Capital of the World”.
 Production peaked in 1916, with thousands employed in the industry and millions of dollars earned.
 However, over harvesting, interruption by WW2, competition from overseas , changing fashions and the rise of plastic contributed to the industry’s decline by the 1950s.
 Buttons are still made in Muscatine, but nowadays of plastic.

 NB: Small amount of stud buttons were made from American fresh water shell from as early as 1802, according to a report that year.
 The fresh water shell that inspired Boepple went in search of 20 years later were probably sent from Illinois in 1872 by William Salter to Germany and reached Boepple’s father, although at the time the potential was not realised.